Yield exceeds 15%! Besides Western Europe, where is the next gold mine for Chinese energy storage companies?

 Deeply integrating into the local market through joint ventures or mergers and acquisitions is a wise choice.
 Currently, Chinese companies mainly participate in the Polish energy storage market through equipment supply, resulting in a relatively shallow market integration.

 By extending the service value chain and increasing the added value of services, market opportunities can be better grasped.
-Enterprises also need to pay attention to the fact that energy storage is a key infrastructure and may face strict investment scrutiny, so it is necessary to prepare risk prevention plans.
+Enterprises also need to be aware that energy storage is a key infrastructure and may face strict investment scrutiny, so it is necessary to prepare risk prevention plans.

 As Poland's energy storage projects rapidly increase their share in the capacity market from 7% in 2024 to 15% in 2028, Chinese energy storage company Trina Storage has already signed agreements with local partners to deploy gigawatt-hour level systems.

-The production line of Chuangneng New Energy is operating at full speed, with orders scheduled until June next year, including a batch of 42-ton energy storage battery prefabricated cabins that are about to be shipped to Europe.
+The production line of Chuangneng New Energy is operating at full speed, with orders scheduled until June next year.
+A batch of 42-ton energy storage battery prefabricated cabins is about to be shipped to Europe.

 【About Us | About Us】

-Our company is a high-tech enterprise focused on providing advanced energy storage system research and development, manufacturing, system integration, and solutions.
-We are committed to deeply integrating cutting-edge energy storage technology with practical application scenarios to customize safe, efficient, and economical industrial and commercial energy storage, as well as home energy storage for our customers.
+Our company is a high-tech enterprise focused on the research and development, manufacturing, system integration, and solutions of advanced energy storage systems.
+We are committed to deeply integrating cutting-edge energy storage technology with practical application scenarios, providing customers with customized, safe, efficient, and economical industrial and commercial energy storage, home energy storage, microgrids, outdoor power supplies, and integrated solutions for solar storage and charging.